odoo/odoo/addons/point_of_sale/static/src/docs/point_of_sale.md

 instance method.

-But we have to make sure that `NewComponent` and `AnotherComponent` are properly declared so we import them at `//2` and `//3`, respectively.
+But we have to make sure that `NewComponent` and `AnotherComponent` are properly declared so we import them at `//2` and `//3`, respectively, and specify them as components of the `ReceiptScreen` at `//8`.

 ### Extending the POS UI: PointOfSaleModel

-The most of the state of the POS UI resides in the `PointOfSaleModel`.
+Most of the state of the POS UI resides in the `PointOfSaleModel`.
 (We said 'most' because it is possible that a component can have its own local state using the `useState` hook.)
 And this state is mutated using an action.
 We can therefore think that `PointOfSaleModel` is a collection of actions and data.
 You